araobp/unity-sabae/README.md

 ## Signalling server for Unity Render Streaming

-I use this signalling server for this project: https://github.com/araobp/signalling-server
+I use this signalling server for this project: https://github.com/araobp/signalling-server.

+Note that WebGL build does not require such a signalling server.

 ## Sightseeing spots in the digital twin